Elhebert/laravel-mix-sri/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-A laravel mix extension to generate integrity hashes on build for your assets.
+A laravel mix 6.0 extension to generate integrity hashes on build for your assets.

+For older version of mix, see [v0.0.7](https://github.com/Elhebert/laravel-mix-sri/tree/0.0.7)

 ## Installation